guohc/CSE1222/README.md

 You will need to delete # and {}, and manually add them back

-This only works in windows since it's done by Autohotkey.
+This tool only works in windows since it's done by Autohotkey.